shreyahavaldar/shreyahavaldar.github.io/_publications/2020-05-01-hate-speech.md

 ---
-title: "Hatred is in the Eye of the Annotator: Hate Speech Classifiers Learn Human-Like Social Stereotypes."
+title: "Hatred is in the Eye of the Annotator: Hate Speech Classifiers Learn Human-Like Social Stereotypes"
 collection: publications
 permalink: /publications/hate-speech
 date: 2020-05-01